 The Joints

-This page lists, in alphabetical order, all the barbecue joints we’ve visited across North Carolina (bold font) and all the ones we plan to visit someday (regular font).
-Links to our full reviews are provided where available.
+Below are, in alphabetical order, all the barbecue joints Porky LeSwine has visited across North Carolina (bold font) and all the ones he plans to visit someday (regular font).
+Links to full reviews are provided where available.
 If you don’t see your favorite joint listed, drop us a line and we’ll consider adding it to our list of places to visit.
+The Google map embedded above features all of the joints listed below… or, rather, will someday when I’m done working on it.

 An asterisk indicates that we think the joint is among the best in the state.
 The letters in the parentheses mean as follows: E = Eastern-style, L = Lexington-style, H = Hybrid of both styles; w = primarily wood-cooked and g/e = primarily gas/electric-cooked, to the best of our knowledge.